alanhkarp/SitePassword/README.md

 --------------------------

-You only need to open SitePassword to enter your super password, to set up a new site, or when SitePassword you need to paste your password.
+You only need to open SitePassword to enter your super password, to set up a new site, or when you need to paste your password.
 Most of the time, you can just click on the login form's password field.
 You'll know which to do because the password field will say either *Click SitePassword* or *Click here for password*.
 If the